Shaoxing wine: History

 Rice wine has been produced in China since around 770 to 221 BC and was generally for ceremonial use.
 During the late Qing dynasty, educated councilors from Shaoxing spread the popularity of wine consumption throughout the country and was an essential part of Chinese banquets.
 Large quantities are made and stored in clay jars over long periods of time.

 In 1980s, Hong Kong, interest in Nü Er Hong, a brand of Shaoxing wine, grew due to nostalgic interest in mainland Chinese traditions, as well as references in popular martial arts novels of the time.
 Tung Chee-hwa celebrated his appointment as first Chief Executive of Hong Kong with Nü Er Hong.

 In China, the beverage's popularity has waned in favor of other types of alcohol, and it has a reputation for being "old-fashioned," although it is still used for cooking.
-Outside of Asia it is mostly regarded as a cooking wine.
+Outside Asia it is mostly regarded as a cooking wine.